One of the most common questions our office receives is: “How do attorney fees in a long term disability claim work?”

 We Don’t Get Paid Attorney Fees in a Long Term Disability Claim Unless it is Successful

 We handle most long term disability claims on a contingency fee basis, meaning that we charge a percentage of the amount recovered.
 It is contingent in that you owe us nothing if there is no recovery.
 If your internal administrative appeal is successful and your claim is reinstated during the appeal process, then our fee is a percentage of the back pay that is owed and a percentage of future monthly long term disability benefits for 12 months.
 We also advance costs and expenses.

-- If it goes to court, and you are put on claim, meaning that the insurance company starts to pay you benefits, then our fee will still be a percentage of the back pay that is owed and a percentage of future monthly long term disability benefits for 12 months.
+- If it goes to court, and you are put on claim, meaning that the insurance company starts to pay you benefits, then our fee will still be a percentage of the past due LTD benefits that are owed and a percentage of future monthly long term disability benefits for 12 months.

 - Often times the insurance company doesn’t want to put you on claim, but they want to settle your case for a lump sum amount.
 In that case, our fee is a percentage of the lump sum amount.

 Ready for Help with Your Claim?
 Contact Long Term Disability Lawyer Nick Ortiz

 Long term disability cases are complex, and it is easy to become overwhelmed when you are already battling with your illness or injury.
 A long term disability lawyer with extensive experience such as Nick Ortiz will guide you through the difficult process to obtain your insurance benefits.
 Let our disability lawyers worry about the insurance companies tricks and delay tactics.